tsugitools/attend/README.md

 Silex Version
 -------------

 The `.htaccess` file moves all requests into `silex.php`.
-This file routes GET and POST requests into a controller stored in `src/AppBundle/Cookies.php`.
 The template is stored in `templates/Cookies.twig`.